microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/New-MgCommunicationCall.md

 ### -CallChainId
 A unique identifier for all the participant calls in a conference or a unique identifier for two participant calls in a P2P call.
-This needs to be copied over from Microsoft.Graph.Call.CallChainId.
+This needs to be copied over from Microsoft.Graph.Beta.Call.CallChainId.

 ```yaml
 Type: System.String